-As used in this act:

-3.1.
-Engine Fuel. - any liquid or gaseous matter used for the generation of power in an internal combustion engine.

-3.2.
-Director. - the \\\\\\ of the Department of \\\\\\ and designated agents.

-3.3.
-Person. - an individual, corporation, company, society, association, partnership, or governmental entity.

-3.4.
-ASTM International. - an international voluntary consensus standards organization formed for the development of standards on characteristics and performance of materials, products, systems, and services, and the promotion of related knowledge.

-3.5.
-Petroleum Products. - products obtained from distilling and processing of petroleum (crude oil), unfinished oils, recycled oils, natural gas liquids, refinery blend stocks, and other miscellaneous hydrocarbon compounds.
+1 • .1 .

+Λα used 111 thic act.

+$\Delta$ uscu 111 uns act.
-3.6.
-Automotive Lubricants. - any material interposed between two surfaces that reduces the friction or wear between them.

-3.7.
-Engine Fuel Designed for Special Use. - engine fuels designated by the Director requiring registration.
-These fuels normally have no ASTM or other national consensus standards applying to their quality or usability; common special fuels are racing fuels and those intended for agricultural and other off-road applications.

-3.8.
-Sold. - kept, offered, or exposed for sale.
+- 3.1.
+Engine Fuel. any liquid or gaseous matter used for the generation of power in an internal combustion engine. - 3.2.
+Director. the \\\\\\ of the Department of \\\\\ and designated agents. - 3.3.
+Person. an individual, corporation, company, society, association, partnership, or governmental entity. - 3.4.
+ASTM International. (www.astm.org) an international voluntary consensus standards organization formed for the development of standards on characteristics and performance of materials, products, systems, and services, and the promotion of related knowledge. - 3.5.
+Automotive Lubricants. any material interposed between two surfaces that reduces the friction or wear between them. - 3.6.
+Engine Fuel Designed for Special Use. engine fuels designated by the Director requiring registration.
+These fuels normally have no ASTM or other national consensus standards applying to their quality or usability; common special fuels are racing fuels and those intended for agricultural and other off-road applications. - 3.7.
+Sold. kept, offered, or exposed for sale. - 3.8.
+Non-engine Fuels. any liquid or gaseous matter used for the generation of heat, power, or similar uses.
+(Added 2008)